Harper hitless, Girardi ejected, Phils lose to Nats 5-1 - WHIZ News

 A day after striking out with the bases loaded in the seventh off a loss to Toronto and coming out of the game, Harper went 0 for 4 with three strikeouts as the designated hitter, dropping his average to .254.

-Harper said he’ll play in the outfield for one game or Tuesday’s doubleheader and be a designated hitter for the other
+Harper said he’ll play in the outfield for one game of Tuesday’s doubleheader and be the designated hitter for the other

 “We have to win,” he said.
 “There’s no time to complain.
 We have to get out there and get going.”

-Third-place Philadelphia, trying for its first postseason appearance since 2011, fell to 27-27 and with six games left dropped behind Cincinnati (28-27) in the race among teams tor two playoff berths among teams that don’t finish first or second.
-San Francisco (26-26) and Milwaukee (26-27) also are in contention.
+Third-place Philadelphia, trying for its first postseason appearance since 2011, fell to 27-27 with six games left and dropped behind Cincinnati (28-27) in a crowded NL wild-card race.
+Philadelphia is clinging to the league’s final playoff spot, a half-game ahead of Milwaukee (26-27) and San Francisco (26-27).

 Girardi and center fielder Roman Quinn were ejected in the third inning for arguing a call by plate umpire Junior Valentine.